nodatime/nodatime/www/unstable/userguide/concepts.md

 There are two similar types in Noda Time used to represent "lengths of time".
 The simplest is [`Duration`][Duration] which is equivalent to [`TimeSpan`][TimeSpan] in the BCL, other than in terms of granularity.
-This is a fixed number of nanoseconds - it's the same length of time wherever its applied. `Duration` is used for arithmetic on `Instant` and `ZonedDateTime` values.
+This is a fixed number of nanoseconds - it's the same length of time wherever it's applied. `Duration` is used for arithmetic on `Instant` and `ZonedDateTime` values.

 A more complex type is [`Period`][Period], which is a set of values associated with different